 Teaching a dog to shake hands is generally pretty easy because some dogs naturally raise their paw when asking for a treat.
-Start by putting your dog in a “sit” position.
+Start putting your dog in a “sit” position.
 Then, put a treat in your hand and slowly move it towards the ground near the dog’s paw.

 As the dog raises its paw in anticipation, use the verbal cue “shake,” give it the treat, then praise your dog enthusiastically.
 As you practice this, hold your hand gradually higher so the dog must raise its paw higher to gain the treat.
 Your goal is to have the dog raise its paw to chest height.